kieranelby/dapp-test-runner/README.md

  * solc solidity compiler;
  * the source of the contract you want to test.

-## Example

-TODO - link to the King of the Ether Throne once got it working ...

 ## Tutorial

+### Getting Started

-Let's suppose you want to test this Solidity contract ([Auction.sol](/kieranelby/dapp-test-runner/blob/master/examples/Auction.sol)) which implements a simple auction:
+Let's suppose you want to test this Solidity contract ([Auction.sol](/kieranelby/dapp-test-runner-examples/blob/master/Auction.sol)) which implements a simple auction:

 ```
 contract Auction {